Rabotnitsa: Advocacy

 Rabotnitsa is one of the oldest Russian language magazines exclusively devoted to women and families.
 The magazine's basic theme was to advocate proletarian internationalism and international labor solidarity as a means to checkmate imperialism.
 Its advocacy is for "social justice, the emancipation of women, and worldwide peace."
 The magazine meant to make women workers aware of the political situation in the country and acted as a catalyst in participation of women in the socialist revolution in Russia.
 The magazine's editors wrote about transforming domestic life through raising the consciousness of men, and blamed social problems on the lingering influence of patriarchy.
 The magazine paved the way for the women workers to "participate in state and public life and in the building of communism".
 It was instrumental in awakening the women workers to the political reality of the times and brought them under the party's banner.
 It also helped in propagating Leninist ideology of the socialist revolution.

 Similar publications

 Like Krest'ianka ("the peasant woman"), Rabotnitsas audience was the ordinary woman and not the activist; and these were the only publications that were available both throughout the country as well as throughout the Stalin era for that audience.
 Rabotnitsa functioned as a women's supplement to Pravda ("truth").

-"Rabotnitsa" was one of very few soviet magazines which published patterns and culinary receipts.
+"Rabotnitsa" was one of very few Soviet magazines which published patterns and culinary recipes.

 Circulation

 The magazine cost four kopeks in 1914, and the circulation that year was 12,000; in 1918, it was between 30,000 and 40,000.
-By 1930, it was published in bimonthly press runs of 265,000 copies.
+By 1930, it was published in bi-monthly press runs of 265,000 copies.
 In 1974, circulation was 12.6 million; and in 1986, it was 13.3 million.
 In the 1990s, its circulation was reported to be a record high.
 It began as a bi-weekly pamphlet, evolved into an illustrated weekly, and later became a monthly journal.